vegaprotocol/specs/0000-cancel-orders.md

 # Guide-level explanation

-When an order is placed into the vega system, it is uniquely identified by it's orderID, marketID and traderID.
+When an order is placed into the vega system, it is uniquely identified by it's orderID, marketID and partyID.
+The partyID is owned by the signer of the cancel transaction.
 The client has 3 ways to cancel orders which they have placed:

 - Cancel by orderID, marketID and partyID - This removes at most one order from the order book
 - Cancel by partyID and marketID - This removes all the orders for a given party in the given market.